 - The best part – You can be anyone in the story: A superhero Dad, a silly Dad, nurturing Dad.
 And your child can be a warrior, a princess, a doctor.
 Children explore and understand the world through their imagination; therefore, writing stories about Father-Child adventures will spark their creativity and seem as if you’re having a real adventure together.

 Happy Father’s Day from Children’s Campus of Greenville!

 Preschoolers learn through hands-on activities and creative play!
-Contact our Greenville NC daycare today to learn more about the incredible science, math, and art activities our teachers schedule on a daily basis!
+Contact our daycare in Greenville NC today to learn more about the incredible science, math, and art activities our teachers schedule on a daily basis!
 We’ll be happy to schedule a tour for you and your preschooler.
-Give us a call at 252-756-8200 to learn more about our unique and fun programs for developing minds!
+Give us a call at 252-756-8200, or fill out the contact form below to learn more about our unique and fun programs for developing minds!